-Haran Kislev, Shenkar graduate, is showing his first solo exhibition at Be’eri Gallery, in the kibbutz where he was born and raised and where he is now raising his children.
-He is deeply connected to the local landscape of his childhood, the trails in the fields and heavily influenced by the regional security situation.
+Haran Kislev, a Shenkar graduate, is showing his first solo exhibition at Bee’ri Gallery, in the kibbutz where he was born and raised and where now he is raising his children.
+He is deeply connected to the local landscape of his childhood, the trails in the fields and heavily influenced by the ongoing regional security situation.

 Haran began painting after completing his military service.
 His art studies included Hatahana – School for Figurative Drawing, with David Nipo and Ran Tennenbaum.
 His art degree from Shenkar was combined with studying at Hakolel – Studio for Contemporary Painting, with Ran Tennenbaum and Guy Avital.
 Between 2012 – 2016 he studied at Shenkar- College of Engineering, Design and Art, with Jonathan Gold, Prof. Larry Abramson, Gilad Efrat, Alma Itzhaky and Etti Abergel.
 Haran graduated with honors from Shenkar, winning the Azrieli Foundation Award for Outstanding Students and the Irene Kreitman Excellence Award.
 Although he is a young artist at the beginning of his career, Haran developed a personal artistic style: rich oil paintings with heavy impasto, thick layers of color and wide brush strokes, occasionally applying the paint straight from the paint tube.